European-XFEL/Karabo/doc/concepts/general_concepts.rst

 ===================================================================

-As was mentioned in the `Device Slots`_ section, Karabo devices support two types of calls to slots on devices: synchronous calls and asynchronous calls on the lower level signal-slot interface.
+As was mentioned in the `Device Slots`_ section, Karabo devices support two types of calls to slots on devices: synchronous calls and asynchronous calls on the lower-level signal-slot interface.
 Often such a detailed level of control over (a)synchronicity of communication is not needed.
 In such cases the *DeviceClient* interface can be used.
-The device client is accessible using the ``remote()` function:
+The device client is accessible using the ``remote()`` function:

 .. code-block:: Python